josemariav/josemariav.github.io/about.markdown

 <p align="justify">  I'm part of the research team for the project GGR: Governance and standards for carbon neutrality (<a href="https://www.insis.ox.ac.uk/gascon-ggrs-governance-and-standards-carbon-neutrality">Gascon</a>).
 I also collaborate regularly with the Oxford Net Zero Initiative and the Oxford Scenarios Programme at Saïd Business School.</p>

-<p align="justify"> Before joining academia I worked for the Ministry of Energy of Mexico in charge first of climate and then renewable energy planning.
-I also worked for WWF Mexico and consulted for the US National Renewable Energy Lab, UNIDO and UNEP for work in Mexico and Central America. </p>
+<p align="justify"> Before joining academia I worked for the Ministry of Energy of Mexico in charge of climate policy for the energy sector and on renewable energy planning.
+I also worked for WWF Mexico and consulted for the US National Renewable Energy Lab, UNIDO, and UNEP. </p>